PrimerAI/pointer-generator/README.md

+# This repository has been ported to primer-core/primer_core/nlp/summary/seq2seq/training

 This repository contains code for experimenting with seq-to-seq summarization models.
 It is inititally based off of https://github.com/abisee/pointer-generator (corresponding paper is at https://arxiv.org/abs/1704.04368).
 The code uses Tensorflow 1.1.0.

 # Code organization